Mukhanyo Theological College

 Mukhanyo Theological College is a multi-campus South African theological college with the lead campus located in KwaMhlanga, Mpumalanga, about an hour's drive northeast from Pretoria.
-Other centers are located in Pretoria, Johannesburg, Durban, and Rustenburg.
+Other centers are located in Pretoria, Johannesburg, Durban, Rustenburg and Cape Town.
 The college provides in-depth Bible training to church leaders and young people who want to prepare themselves for the ministry of God's Word, as pastors and as witnesses to the world.

-The college is registered in South Africa as a private higher education institution and accredited to offer the following qualifications: Higher Certificate in Bible Teaching, Higher Certificate in Church Ministry, Bachelor of Theology, and Bachelor of Theology Honours.
+The college is registered in South Africa as a private higher education institution and accredited to offer the following qualifications: Higher Certificate in Bible Teaching, Higher Certificate in Church Ministry, Bachelor of Theology, and Bachelor of Theology Honours, amongst other graduate programmes.